binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/back/attributions.md

-**If the victim's SMTP server does not perform reverse lookups on the hostname**, an email `from` and `reply-to` fields can be successfully spoofed.
+**If the victims SMTP server does not perform reverse lookups on the hostname**, an email `from` and `reply-to` fields can be successfully spoofed.
 [http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/](http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/)

 **Doppelganger Domains** An old trick brought back to light by Peter Kim's research